andrewdomingues/Hamburger-Menu/README.md

 # Hamburger-Menu
-A animate Hamburge Menu make with HTML and CSS only
+A animate Hamburger Menu make with HTML and CSS only